-The brain is an organ which is sensitive to the amount of glucose it gets as a fuel.
+The brain is an organ that is sensitive to the amount of glucose it gets as fuel.

-It doesn’t matter whether people have type 1 diabetes or type 2 diabetes, both low blood sugar and high blood sugar might impact your brain.
-Understanding the role of sugar in the brain is vital for people who have diabetes.
+It doesn’t matter whether people have type 1 or type 2 diabetes, both low blood sugar and high blood sugar might impact the brain.
+Understanding the role of sugar in the brain is vital for people with this chronic condition.

-You should know that the brain consumes a big amount of sugar, therefore maintaining a constant amount in the blood is vital in order to ensure for your brain to function correctly.
+The Web MD consumes a big amount of sugar, therefore maintaining a constant amount in the blood is vital in order to ensure the brain functions correctly.

-The brain is the most energy demanding and most complex organ in the body.
-The brain needs twice as much energy in comparison to other organs.
+The brain is the most energy-demanding and complex organ in the body.
+It needs twice as much energy in comparison to other organs.

-The initial function of neurons is to produce electrical signals with communications with the other neurons found in the brain.
+The initial function of neurons is to produce electrical signals to communicate with the other neurons found in the brain.
 Transmitting and generating these signals actually uses around 10 % of the total energy supply of the body.

-The glucose is so important that the memory functions might be improved in older adults who have poor memories.
+Glucose is so important that memory functions might be improved in older adults who have poor memories.
 The memory functions might improve only 60 minutes after having a meal rich in carbs.

-According to one research, the blood sugar levels even at normal range might have a big influence on the brain atrophy when it comes to aging.
+Web MD, blood sugar levels even at a normal range might have a big influence on brain atrophy when it comes to aging.

-Dr. Walsh from CRAHW at ANU, says that even people who don’t have diabetes might have high blood sugar levels and have a negative impact on their health.
+Dr. Walsh from CRAHW at ANU, says that even perfectly healthy people might sometimes have high blood sugar levels which can have a negative impact on their health.

 When the blood glucose levels are too high or too low, this is known by the name hyperglycemia and hypoglycemia.
-Hyperglycemia might occur because of diabetes, where the blood glucose is too high, but the glucose doesn’t get to the brain.
+Hyperglycemia occurs when the blood glucose is too high, but the glucose doesn’t get to the brain.

-In fact, the low glucose levels are connected to poor cognitive function and attention.
-Now you are aware of the importance of your blood glucose levels and how they influence your brain.
+In fact, low glucose levels are connected to poor cognitive function and attention.
+Now we are aware of the importance of our blood glucose levels and how they influence our brain.